Skip links

 Return to Your Focus When Your Mind Wanders

-Something that you have to accept when you will start the practice of meditation is that your mind is going to wander.
+Something that you have to accept when you start the practice of meditation is that your mind is going to wander.
 But don’t get frustrated or impatient with yourself.
 Whenever you notice that your account is already wandering, smile to yourself and then focus back on your breathing.

 Start again by counting “one” still.
 If you’re feeling frustrated, don’t be.
 Typically, your focus drifts off.
 It will frequently happen if you’re starting with the practice of meditation.
-As you practice it more and more, you will be able to have pay attention better.
+As you practice it more and more, you will be able to pay attention better.

 Keep a Positive Attitude